SwetSagar/UPSC-CSE-Notes/UPSC (Sync_Test)/01 Subject Wise Notes/💶 Economy/006 Finanacial Market - Money and Capital Market.md

 #### 5. Call Money Aka Notice Money

 - borrowed or lent for 1 - 14 days and are also known as overnight borrowing market or money at call or Notice money or short money.
+Call money is overnight,  Notice money is 2-14 days.
 - does not require collateral but is done in goodwill or promissory notes.
 But borrowing could be done against security too.
 - Done to even out day to day deficit and surplus.
 - Interest rates glide with the repo rate and reall call rate revolves around current repo